-As COVID-19 vaccinations increase and medical aesthetics practices reopen, this brings up a good question for both patients and providers.
-When is it safe after vaccinations for injection treatments with neurotoxins or dermal fillers?
+As COVID-19 vaccinations rise and medical aesthetics practices reopen, here’s a good question for both patients and providers.
+When is it safe after vaccinations for injection treatments?

 It’s not a coincidence that medical aesthetics practices will be reopening in June.
 Well over half of Canadians have been vaccinated now, and already some people are getting their second doses.